cblevins/sp23-dig-stud/_pages/schedule.md

 	- Customizing your Wordpress site

 ### Wed., Feb.
 8: Personal Websites III
 - Read this [Twitter thread](https://twitter.com/iamscicomm/status/1531766604626857989) by [@iamscicomm](https://twitter.com/iamscicomm) on fonts and typography.
-- Follow [these instructions]({{site.baseurl}}/modules/customize-wordpress) to customize and clean up your Wordpress site.
 - Work on your [Digital Hygiene and Reflection]({{site.baseurl}}/assignments/digital-hygiene)

 - In Class (slides):